Michigan's Graduated Licensing System: How It Works

 Level 2 License - an intermediate license that limits passengers and the unsupervised nighttime driving for teen drivers at least 16 years old.
 Completion of Segment 2 and a state-certified driving test are required.

-Level 3 License - a full-privilege driver's license issued to teen drivers at least 17 years old after they have successfully completed all the previous instructional and driving requirements.
+Level 3 License - a full-privilege driver's license issued to teen drivers at least 17 years old after they have held a Level 2 License for at least six months, and been crash- and violation-free during the prior 12 months.

 Step 1: Completion of Segment 1 classroom and driving instruction (students must be at least 14 years and 8 months old to begin).

-Step 3: Completion of Segment 2 classroom instruction (students must have held a Level 1 license for 3 months to begin).
+Step 3: Completion of Segment 2 classroom instruction (students must have held a Level 1 license for 3 months and logged 30 driving hours to begin).

-Step 4: Completion of a state certified Driving Skills Test.
+Step 4: Completion of a state certified Driving Skills Test (students must be 15 years old, held a Level 1 license for at least 6 months, and logged 50 driving hours).
 Search here for driver testing businesses available in your area.

 Visit the Secretary of State website for more information.
 This comprehensive Guide for Parents also contains valuable information.